pichaiah/DevOps-Course-Starter/README.md

 Note: Add environment variables for Trello API to .env file.

+### Documentation

+C4 diagrams have been provided for this application in the files context.drawio, container.drawio and component.drawio.
+These can be viewed at https://app.diagrams.net/

 You should see output similar to the following:
 ```bash
  * Serving Flask app "app" (lazy loading)